 2. Maybelline Line Stiletto Ultimate Precision Liquid Eyeliner is one of those products you'll keep going back to, because it just nails the classic wing.

-3. Elizavecca Milky Piggy Carbonated Bubble Clay Mask bubbles and fizzes excess oil away and leaves your skin feeling very tingly and clean.
+3. Elizavecca Milky Piggy Carbonated Bubble Clay Mask bubbles and fizzes excess oil away and leaves your skin feeling very tingly and clean — and who doesn't love a silly mask selfie?

-4. Supergoop!
-Defense Refresh Setting Mist SPF 50 mattifies your makeup and makes it last.
+4. Supergoop Defense Refresh Setting Mist SPF 50 mattifies your makeup instantly and makes it last allllll day, trust — plus, who can resist a lovely rosemary scent?
+No. One.

-6. Etude House Tint My Brows Gel is a henna-like product that gives you subtly fuller brows with little effort or skill required.
+6. Etude House Tint My Brows Gel is a henna-like product that gives you subtly fuller brows with little effort or skill required — and it'll last for a few days, depending on how often you use an oil-based cleanser. #lazygirlapproved

-7. Winky Lux Whipped Cream Primer has a delightful moussey formula that applies like a (fluffy) dream for even makeup application.
+7. Winky Lux Whipped Cream Primer has a delightful moussey formula that applies like a ~fluffy~ dream for incredibly smooth and even foundation application that'll look flawless all day long.

-8. Moroccanoil Intense Curl Cream is a miracle product for unruly curls and helps them stay moisturized for literally days on end.
+8. Moroccanoil Intense Curl Cream is a miracle product for unruly curls and helps them stay moisturized for literally days on end — chase that bounce!

-9. The Sephora Collection Precision Pore Cleansing Pad works just as well (if not way better than) as a Clarisonic, but for just $6 a pop!
+9. Sephora Collection Precision Pore Cleansing Pads work just as well as — if not way better than — a Clarisonic, but for just $6 a pop!
+Say hello to gently exfoliated skin that'll feel like butterrrr post cleanse.

-10. Dr. Jart+ Cicapair Tiger Grass Color Correcting Treatment is a magical green cream that ~actually~ follows through with its claims and makes your redness totally disappear.
+10. Dr. Jart Cicapair Tiger Grass Color Correcting Treatment is a magical green cream that turns to beige and ~actually~ follows through with its claims to make any redness disappear from sight — no more Rudolph nose!

-11. TrèStiQue Tint, Moisturize & Blend Face Stick and Highlight & Perfect Multipurpose Stick are magnetic makeup sticks that have product on one end and a sponge-like brush on the other for easy, breezy blending.
+11. TrèStiQue Tint, Moisturize & Blend Face Stick and Highlight & Perfect Multipurpose Stick are magnetic makeup sticks that have product in one end and a sponge-like brush on the other for easy, breezy blending — sculpted face, is dat you?

-12. ColourPop Pressed Powders Collection consists of 65 gorgeous cruelty-free shades that range from neutrals to bolds.
+12. ColourPop Pressed Powders Collection consists of 45 gorgeous, easy-to-apply, and cruelty-free shades that range from neutrals to bolds — plus, TONS of fun palettes that match every mood and occasion you could possibly conjure up.

 I started with an eyeshadow primer all over my lids (the people at ColourPop said this was a must, but TBH, I didn’t even own a primer up until this).
 Then I applied Let Me Explain to the brow bone using a blending brush, followed by Wake Up Call to the crease using the same brush in a windshield wiper motion.
 After that was looking good, I put a little bit of Let Me Explain on the inner corner of my eye using a flat brush, and then I covered my lid with High Strung.
 This was my favorite out of the all the shadows because it was kinda sparkly without being too much.
 Once all of that was done, I took my fluffy brush and applied Popular Demand to the outer crease area.
 Then I added some Wake Up Call to the lower lash line, which was much harder than I thought it would be.
 I finished it all off with mascara, and BAM, for the first time probably ever in my life, I applied eyeshadow without looking like I had assistance from a 1-year-old.